Single photon zeptosecond interferometry

-Access to this new time frontier would allow, for example, new tests of quantum electrodynamics (QED) processes such as radiation reactions \cite{Ritus1985,DiPiazza2012,Wistisen2018,Poder2018} in a completely new regime without the need of extreme intensity.
+Access to this new time frontier would allow, for example, new tests of quantum electrodynamics (QED) processes such as radiation reactions \cite{Ritus1985,DiPiazza2012,Wistisen2018,Poder2018} in a completely new regime without the need for extreme intensity.

-At the same time, homodyne and heterodyne techniques have made possible a broad set of applications ranging from radio technologies to quantum optics.
-However, most of this work has been limited to the optical or lower frequencies regime, with very little attention paid to other regions of the EM spectrum \cite{Lewenstein2022} or attosecond science.
-These techniques are so widely useful since the signal to noise ratio in a homodyne measurement is only limited by the quantum noise \cite{Yuen1983}.
-Homodyne extensions that include correlations \cite{Kuhn2016} and multichannel detection \cite{Cundiff_Homodyne_low_noise} have been proposed for full characterization of field quadratures or quantum state tomography.

-One potential reason for the lack of work in the XUV and higher frequency is that with decreasing time scales, comes increasing technological challenges, as distance variations on the Angstrom scale can change the time/phase information by 0.33~as.
-For this reason, extensive research has been put into stabilizing optical setups and delay lines \cite{mandal2021attosecond}, which has allowed the development of techniques capable of shaping IR pulses with around 11~zs precision \cite{kohler2011zeptosecond} and creating phase locked XUV pulses with attosecond or sub-attosecond precision.
-These techniques range from birefringent wedges \cite{zerne1997phase,meng2015octave, jansen2016spatially}, interferometric locked beam paths \cite{koll2022phase} to self-referencing and common path interferometers utilizing spatial light modulators \cite{tross_interferometer,harrison2022increased}, and even through electron-bunching in free-electron lasers \cite{Kaneyasu2023}, to name a few.
+More recently, there has been interest in bridging the gap between strong field and quantum optics \cite{gorlach2020quantum,gorlachHighharmonicGenerationDriven2023,moiseyevConditionsAnalogQED2023,tzurGenerationSqueezedHighorder2024,de-la-penaQuantumElectrodynamicsHighHarmonic2025,tzurMeasuringControllingBirth2025a,sennaryAttosecondQuantumUncertainty2025}.
+This renewed interest is partly driven by the potential to enhance precision measurements by reducing the photon wavelength.
+Another very promising direction is the production of entangled, squeezed, or other quantum states of light at extreme fluence, such as those encountered in TW ultrafast lasers.